sum8529/sum8529/README.md

 - 👋 Hi, I’m Sumit
-- 👀 I’m interested in WRF
+- 👀 I’m interested in WRF and ML
-- 🌱 I’m currently learning Atmospheric Science
+- 🌱 I’m currently learning cloud and precepitation microphysics
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...